Ted Watts

 Ted W. Watts (born May 29, 1958) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders.

-Football career
+Professional career

 He was the cornerback of the Oakland/Los Angeles Raiders, New York Giants, and the San Diego Chargers.
 Watts played six years in the NFL.